-PMT function is advance excel formula and one of the financial functionsFinancial FunctionsExcel is known for making complex formulas easy to use and apply.
+The PMT function is an advanced Excel formula and one of the financial functionsFinancial FunctionsExcel is known for making complex formulas easy to use and apply.
 Most needed functions are 1.Future Value 2.FVSchedule 3.Present Value 4.Net Present Value 5.XNPV 6.PMT 7.PPMT 8.Internal Rate of Return 9.Modified Internal Rate of Return 10.XIRR 11.NPER 12.RATE 13.EFFECT 14.NOMINAL 15.SLN used to calculate the monthly payment amount against the simple loan amount.
-Simple you have to provide the function basic information, including loan amount, interest rate and duration of payment, and function will calculate the payment as result.
-The payment amount calculated by this PMT excel function returns the amount without taxes, reserve payments, fees (sometimes associated with loans).
+You have to provide the function of basic information, including loan amount, interest rate, and payment duration, and the function will calculate the payment as a result.
+The payment amount calculated by this PMT Excel formula returns the amount without taxes, reserve payments, and fees (sometimes associated with loans).

 PMT Function Formula

 Five parameters are used in this PMT Excel function.
 In which three are compulsory and two are optional.

 - Rate: Rate represents the interest rate for the loan amount.
 If you are making a monthly payment in this PMT Excel function, then you should convert the rate at a monthly rate and the nper in a month too.

 - Nper: Nper is the total number of installments for the loan amount.
 For example, considering the 5 years terms means 5*12=60.